Karanja-JK/AmbuTap_Driver/README.md

 This system addresses the critical gap in emergency medical response where the average response time is 2-3 hours compared to the WHO recommended 15-20 minutes.

+The AmbuTap Ecosystem
+The full system includes several distinct components working together:
+- AmbuTap User App: The patient-facing application for requesting an ambulance.
+- AmbuTap Driver App: This application, for use by ambulance drivers.
+- Admin Dashboard: A web-based panel for managing drivers, users, and system operations.

+AI Health Bot: A chatbot integrated to provide users with basic medical information and assistance.

 ## Features

 ### Core Functionality